Mechanistic Interpretability as Statistical Estimation: A Variance Analysis: Discussion

-\paragraph{Future Directions.} Our work opens up several avenues for future research.
-The high variance of discovered circuits suggests that instead of seeking a single "true" circuit, it might be more fruitful to characterize a distribution over possible circuits.
-This could be achieved by developing methods that explicitly model the uncertainty in circuit discovery.
-The set of circuits generated via bootstrapping in this study is a first approximation of such a distribution.
+Our work opens up several avenues for future research.
+The high instability of discovered circuits suggests that instead of seeking a single "true" circuit, it might be more fruitful to characterize a distribution over possible circuits.

-Our findings also motivate the development of new circuit discovery methods that are explicitly designed to be more robust to data sampling and hyperparameter choices.
-One promising direction is to incorporate a stability objective into the circuit discovery process itself, such as searching for circuits that are not only faithful but also stable across bootstrap resamples or noise perturbations.
+\textbf{Probabilistic Circuit Discovery.} Since the underlying CMA scores are distributions, the output of an MI method could be a posterior distribution over graphs, rather than a single discrete subgraph.
+The set of bootstrapped circuits generated in this study serves as a first approximation of such a distribution.
+Future work could formalize this using Bayesian structure learning approaches.

+\textbf{Decomposing Variance.} To improve methods' reliability, future work should aim to decompose the total observed variance into estimator variance (noise from the gradient estimation) and intrinsic variance (true fluctuations in the mechanism across inputs).
+Reducing estimator variance is an engineering challenge for better approximations, while high intrinsic variance suggests fundamental limits to the universality of specific mechanisms.

+\textbf{Stability-Aware Optimization.} Our findings motivate the development of objectives that explicitly optimize for stability.
+Rather than selecting edges solely based on faithfulness (magnitude of effect), future algorithms could penalize the variance of the edge score across the dataset, prioritizing components that serve as reliable mediators across the dataset, bootstrap resamples or noise perturbations.
+The aggregation step could also be made more stable, such as replacing the empirical mean with shrinkage estimators or robust statistics.

-Finally, while our study focused on EAP-IG, the statistical framework we have proposed is broadly applicable to other circuit discovery methods.
-We encourage the community to adopt similar stability analyses for other techniques to build a more complete picture of the reliability of MI findings.
-By embracing statistical rigor, we can move towards a more mature and trustworthy science of mechanistic interpretability.
+While the statistical perspective we have adopted is broadly applicable to circuit discovery methods, we encourage the community to adopt similar stability analyses for other interpretability techniques to build a more complete picture of the reliability of MI findings.
+Despite recurrent analogies to other sciences like \textit{neuroscience}~\citep{barrett2019analyzing}, \textit{biology}~\citep{lindsey2025biology}, or \textit{physics} \citep{AL2023-cfg,AllenZhu-icml2024-tutorial} of neural networks, the field of MI remains in its early stages.
+We believe that embracing a statistical estimation framing and its standards of rigor regarding uncertainty quantification is an important step toward becoming a more robust and rigorous field.